 This means that activity inside of the EU but outside the UK can be sufficient for establishing UK design right.

-Qualification for the right will be limited to:
+From the end of the transition period, qualifications for the UK design right will be limited to:

 - businesses formed under the laws of the UK or a qualifying country